Book Discussion Resources

 - Overdue book discussion kits will be fined $1.00 a day.
 Kits that are returned incomplete will be fined $1.00 a day once the due date is reached until the missing part is returned.

-- Book discussion kits must be returned to the Adult Services desk on the second floor.
-Do not put kits in book drop boxes.
+- Do not put kits in book drop boxes.

 - Please check contents of book discussion kits against the content list included in the kit before you return the kit to the library.
 Replacement cost of an entire kit is $180.00.
 Replacement cost of individual parts of the kit will depend on the cost of each particular item.